spotinst/help/src/docs/ocean/getting-started/eks/join-an-existing-cluster.md

 2. Install the Ocean Controller: Leverage our [script](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install?id=install-via-script) for a swift, Helm-based installation of the Ocean Controller Deployment.

->**Important**: If a banner displays "Both old and Enhanced Controllers are running.
-Deactivate the Old Controller so the Enhanced Controller can function," before installing, see [Ocean Controller V2](https://docs.spot.io/ocean/tutorials/ocean-controller-v2) and deactivate the old Ocean Controller (V1).

   * (Optional) To install the [Ocean Prometheus Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/), mark the dedicated checkbox.
 Validate that the [Configure Prometheus](https://docs.spot.io/ocean/tools-and-integrations/prometheus/scrape?id=configure-prometheus) step is complete.

   * (Optional) To install the [Ocean Network Client](https://docs.spot.io/ocean/tutorials/install-network-client?id=install-the-ocean-network-client-in-the-cluster), mark the dedicated checkbox.